harmony-one/h/progress/yuriy-menkov.md

+2025-08-04 Mon: Synced with Artem regarding backtesting service.
+Added new settings to the monitoring service (including filters and sorting by APR, deposit size filter, etc) to export top Aerodrome pool positions to generate realtime stats.

+---

+2025-08-01 Fri: Synced with Artem on the latest version of the bot and backtesting, tested the latest version of the portfolio manager using docker-compose, and verified position profit via the monitoring service.
+Also worked on testing and fixing UI bugs for snapshot x.

 2025-07-31 Thu: Explored the possibility of modifying the voting strategy at the contract level to replicate the original Harmony voting behavior — specifically, allowing for a stake check on validators at the end of the voting period.
 (This enabled users to re-delegate their stake during the two-week voting window to validators whose views aligned with their own).
 Continuing to work on custom execution strategy.